 Technical and substantive violations are two different types of probation violations that may carry different consequences.

-A technical violation is an alleged violation of supervision that is not a new felony offense, misdemeanor offense, or a criminal traffic offense.
+A technical violation is an alleged violation of supervision that is not a new felony offense, misdemeanor offense, or criminal traffic offense.
 This is essentially when an offender violates a term of their probation.
 Examples of this type of violation include:

 - Not reporting to your probation officer